 The T and Q translations gave rise to LKT and LKQ respectively, which are semifocused sequent calculi, and cut-elimination for these systems distinguish between a call-by-name (T) and call-by-value (Q) strategies.
-On the surface, our system does not have such properties because we rely on logical equivalences, such as between $!i?kA$ and $!i?k!i?kA$, and between $?A\otimes?B$ and $?(?A\otimes?B)$.
+On the surface, our system does not have such properties because we rely on logical equivalences, such as between $!i?kA$ and $!i?k!i?kA$, and between $?A \otimes ?B$ and $?(?A \otimes ?B)$.
 The correspondence between our system and (subexponential) linear logic exists only at the level of provability, but not in the structure of cut-elimination and cut-free proofs.
 However, our "fragment" of linear logic in fact forms a logical system in its own right, with its own notion of what "cut free proof" means.
-As shown in the attached appendix, cut-elimination within this fragment requires a more delicate procedure than for unrestricted subexponential linear logic.
+As we show in the longer version of this paper [13], cut-elimination within this fragment requires a more delicate procedure than for unrestricted subexponential linear logic.
 The non-determinism eliminated by polarization and focusing can also be achieved here, but that is not the purpose of this paper.
 Rather it is to demonstrate the effect on cut permutation of something quite different from polarity information.

-Only the form $!i?k$ may appear on the left side of \multimap (left-side of sequents), thus we effectively use three modalities for each pair of indices i and k ($?i!k$ as well).
+Only the form $!i?k$ may appear on the left side of $-\infty$ (left-side of sequents), thus we effectively use three modalities for each pair of indices i and k (?{i}!{k} as well).